peruskallio/c5_symfony_forms_example/README.md

 );
 ```

+Please also note the clearTwigCache() in the controller and how to use it
+during the package's installation and upgrade phases.
+This is necessary to make
+the twig templates recompiled on the target machines where your package is
+running at.

 ## Installation

 1. Make sure you are running PHP 5.4 or newer.
 It is required for using the necessary